bethaitman/bethsite/content/posts/german.md

 Learning a new language is unreasonably hard.

 I live in Zürich, in German-speaking Switzerland, and I work with many people who didn't speak German when they moved here (myself included).
 Lots of them get frustrated themselves with learning German, feeling like they should be doing better.
-I think that's partially due to a lack of context, because most skills we have to pick up as adults are _much_ easier to learn.
+I think that's partially due to unrealistic expectations, because most skills we have to pick up as adults are _much_ easier to learn.

 ## The difficulty of language learning